What application materials are required for a candidate’s dossier?

 How restrictive is the deadline?

 The November deadline for nominations is not firm.
 A person may indeed apply directly without a nomination.
 The deadline for applications, however, is strict.
-The deadline for the 2016 application has passed.
-The deadline is typically the first Friday in December, and we must receive all applicant materials by the deadline.
-If you come from a part of the world where mail to North America is slow, we strongly recommend that you e-mail or fax your application or send it by an international courier.
+The deadline for the 2017 application is December 2, 2016.
+If you come from a part of the world where mail to North America is slow, we strongly recommend that you submit an online application, e-mail or fax your application or send it by an international courier.